wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handleGetX(), Response Path

-There are three responses paths for an `GETX`, and they are the fetch, invalidation, and data response from the lower level.
+There are three responses paths for an `GetX`, and they are the fetch, invalidation, and data response from the lower level.
 Method `handleFetchResp()` handles response events for earlier `FetchInv`s sent to one or more upper level caches.
 The method first decrements the ACK counter, and sets the local boolean flag `done` if it reaches zero, and it then updates `responses`.
 The method also inserts data into the data array, if it exists, or into the MSHR.
-For `GETX`, the possible states it will see are `SM_Inv` and `M_Inv`.
+For `GetX`, the possible states it will see are `SM_Inv` and `M_Inv`.
 In the former case, the front event will not be retried, if the in progress flag is set.
-This is the case for `GETX`, since the flag is set in the handler `SM_Inv`.
-The retry will only be attempted when the response for `GETX` is received from the lower level.
+This is the case for `GetX`, since the flag is set in the handler `SM_Inv`.
+The retry will only be attempted when the response for `GetX` is received from the lower level.
 In the latter case, the event is always retried.
 In both cases, the sharer or the owner is removed, and the state transits to `SM` and `M`, respectively.